Kerala: SFI activist stabbed to death in Idukki | Education

 Kerala: SFI activist stabbed to death in Idukki

-Police said as per preliminary investigation, it was a Youth Congress district leader Nikhil Paily who reached the college with a gang from outside and stabbed Dheeraj and others and escaped from the campus.Chief Minister Pinarayi Vijayan condoled the death and said attempts to create violence in campuses cannot be accepted.The murder of Dheeraj Rajendran, a student of Idukki Painavu Government Engineering College and an SFI activist, is extremely sad and highly condemnable.
+He was later taken into custody, police said.Chief Minister Pinarayi Vijayan condoled the death and said attempts to create violence in campuses cannot be accepted.The murder of Dheeraj Rajendran, a student of Idukki Painavu Government Engineering College and an SFI activist, is extremely sad and highly condemnable.

 - Country: